MPAS-Dev/compass/docs/developers_guide/quick_start.rst

 This will load the appropriate conda environment for ``compass``.
-It will also set an environment variable ``LOAD_COMPASS_ENV`` that points to the activation script. ``compass`` uses this to make an symlink to the activation script called ``load_compass_env.sh`` in the work directory.
+It will also set an environment variable ``LOAD_COMPASS_ENV`` that points to the activation script. ``compass`` uses this to make a symlink to the activation script called ``load_compass_env.sh`` in the work directory.

-If you switch to another branch, you need to rerun
+If you switch to another branch, you will need to rerun:

 .. code-block:: bash